How To Choose A Credit Card in Australia: Steps & Best Tips

 Credit card types in Australia include:

-• Low-rate cards – lower ongoing purchase interest rates.
+- Low-rate cards – may offer lower ongoing purchase interest rates.

-• Low-fee cards – minimal annual or monthly fees.
+- Low-fee cards – may have lower annual or ongoing fees.

-• Rewards cards – earn points for spending.
+- Rewards cards – may offer points or other rewards for eligible spending.

-• Balance transfer cards – move existing debt to a lower or 0% introductory rate (conditions usually apply).
+- Balance transfer cards – may allow you to move existing credit card debt to a lower or 0% introductory rate for a period, subject to conditions.

-• Premium cards – may include extras such as travel insurance or concierge services (fees are often higher).
+- Premium cards – may include additional features such as travel benefits or concierge-style services, often with higher fees.

 How credit cards work

-• Fees – could include annual fees, late payment fees, foreign transaction fees and other charges.
+Fees – these can include annual fees, late payment fees, foreign transaction fees, cash advance fees and other charges.

 How to choose a credit card